Paul-QFLin/Paul-QFLin/README.md

 Greetings fellow coders! <BR>
-I'm Paul, a prof at University.
+I'm Paul, a professor at university.
 I teach programming to bright-eyed students, converting them from logic n00bs to elite hackerz. <Br>

 My specialties?
 I sling C# for fun Windows apps that ain't just Solitaire clones.<Br> I weave Python scripts to automate my life, so I can spend more time on the boring paper writing.<Br>